Table of Contents

 Settings Dialog

 • Delay determines how often SkyRoof sends commands to the rotator.
-The default delay is 300 ms;
+The default delay is 300 ms, but you can set it to a lower value, such as 100 ms, without adverse effects;

 • Log Traffic should be set to False and enabled only for debugging;